 –Topping slabs and trench infill for over two dozen separate structures

-DCG is providing the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
+DCG provided the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
 There is a total of 15,000 CY’s, 811 tons of rebar and 165,000 pounds of post tension cable in the 105,000 square feet of structural deck.
 Project commenced Winter of 2016 and Donley’s portion was completed in the Fall of 2017.

 DCG has recently been awarded a contract for the College of Charleston-Rita Hollings Science Center Build-Out.
 The project is an up-fit to the existing facility; with construction start in December 2015 and completion in May 2016.